richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/makefille-tuto-01.md

 	$(call install-package,$@)
 ```

-You may notice that this Makefile is longer than the Bash script, that's
+You may notice this Makefile is longer than the Bash script, because it handles
-because it handles more features such as dependencies and checking.<br/>
+more features such as dependencies and checking.<br/>
 Some packages have no prerequisites and can be built by itself such as tree,
 make and htop.